gtech-mulearn/IEEE-LAUNCHPAD/profiles/nandana-3@mulearn.md

 #### Career Plan:

-- My immediate goal is to get placement in a good company in a software developer role,web developer role.
+- My immediate goal is to get placement in a good company as a software developer role,web developer role.

 - I am interested in cybersecurity area so I am planning to take masters in cybersecurity for that based jobs.